JungXue/Hello_World/README.md

 From New Zealand, with Tim tams and love. (○´3｀)ﾉ⌒♡

-I will send a packet of Tim Tams to first ever person that said hi to me on github, no matter where you are.
+I will send a packet of Tim Tams to first ever person that said hi to me on github, because you are special, no matter where you are.
 Send you hi message to jxue533@aucklanduni.ac.nz.